felixdotgo/go-project-boilerplate/README.md

 ```
 Shutdown and restart WSL2

-In Docker Desktop, go to Settings > Resources > WSL Integration, then disable and re-enable integration for your WSL2 distro.
+In Docker Desktop, go to `Settings > Resources > WSL Integration`, then disable and re-enable integration for your WSL2 distro.

 Uncomment the `insecure: true` line in `devenv/traefik/traefik.yml` to enable insecure access to the Traefik dashboard.